Exact determinant formulas for coalescing particle systems: Expanding the determinant

+The sign a casting carries is the ghost-adjusted sign defined below (\Cref{eq:ghost-adjusted-sign}), not the bare permutation sign. \end{definition}

-Crucially, castings are \emph{pure geometry}: the paths are non-interacting.
+Crucially, the path-family layer is \emph{pure geometry}: the paths are non-interacting.
 They may cross freely---a crossing is simply a point where two paths share a vertex, with no physical consequence.
-There is no collision physics yet: the determinant gives us $n$ non-interacting walkers, not an interacting particle system.
+There is no coalescence physics yet: the determinant gives us $n$ non-interacting walkers, not an interacting particle system.

-\subsubsection{Candidate bijections}
+\subsection{$\varepsilon$-candidate bijections}